 My co-worker CL and PB wanted to have lunch at Charcut.
-AC tagged along, even though he prefers to frequent Chinese restaurants over all else.
-AC is really eccentric.
+Office Dad tagged along, even though he prefers to frequent Chinese restaurants over all else.
+Office Dad is really eccentric.
 I think he gave off an odd vibe to our wonderful server Amanda.

-First, AC thought it would be funny to lick the communal spoon and dip it back into the homemade ketchup.
+First, Office Dad thought it would be funny to lick the communal spoon and dip it back into the homemade ketchup.
 He did this right in front of Amanda.
 Amanda laughed it off and said she would bring some more ketchup for everyone else at the table.
-Then AC tucked his linen napkin into his shirt, peered his eyes quizzically at Amanda and slowly asked for her name.
+Then Office Dad tucked his linen napkin into his shirt, peered his eyes quizzically at Amanda and slowly asked for her name.
 He then put out his hand and said, “My name is AC.”
-I felt so bad for Amanda because if I didn’t know AC, I would think, “OMG.
+I felt so bad for Amanda because if I didn’t know him, I would think, “OMG.
 Possible creepy dude!”

 I didn’t spy with my beady eyes the owners Connie and John in the house.
 Usually when I’m at one of their restaurants, I can see them working at the front.
 Not that I’m a stalker.
 However, despite their absence, the restaurant hummed beautifully.
 Service was polite and swift.
 Food was hot and delicious.
 The restaurant looked spotless.